olivierduron/Hemoplasma_infections/R_command_lines_and_scripts_haemoplasma_sloth.md

 -> Results and interpretation :Residuals showed no evidence of departure from normality (Shapiro–Wilk: W = 0.988, p = 0.661) or heteroscedasticity (Breusch–Pagan: BP = 4.10, p = 0.129), supporting the use of the Gaussian model.

-Calculation of mean and standard error of SMI by `hemoplasma` infection status and `sex` for Bt:
+Calculation of mean and standard error of SMI by `hemoplasma` infection status and `sex` for Bt
 ```
 data_adult_Bt %>%
   group_by(sex, hemoplasma) %>%